Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-We are tasked with finding the probability of getting 3 or more drivers who say they text while driving.
-This means we need to calculate P(x ≥ 3), where x is the number of drivers in a group who text while driving.
+We are tasked with determining whether 3 drivers who say they text while driving is a significantly high number.
+To do this, we need to use the probabilities provided in the table and apply statistical concepts such as the mean, standard deviation, and the rule for identifying significant values.

+Step 2: Calculate the mean (μ) of the distribution.
+The mean of a probability distribution is calculated using the formula: μ = Σ(x * P(x)), where x is the number of drivers and P(x) is the probability associated with x.

+Step 3: Calculate the standard deviation (σ) of the distribution.
+The formula for the standard deviation is: σ = √Σ((x - μ)^2 * P(x)), where x is the number of drivers, μ is the mean, and P(x) is the probability associated with x.

 Verified video answer for a similar problem: